 Because the nerve agents are not biologic organisms, there is no vaccine or infection control processes.
-However, there are important steps that should be taken to prevent injury to medical personnel who will be taking care of the victims of an attack and to limit cross-contamination.
-Obviously, the first consideration is to avoid contact with the noxious materials by using proper technique when handling the patient [1].
+However, there are important steps that should be taken to prevent injury to medical personnel who will be taking care of the victims of an attack, and to limit cross-contamination.
+Proper technique when handling the patient is essential to avoid contact with the noxious materials [1].
 This includes wearing rubber gloves and other protective clothing if dealing with a possible liquid agent.
 The removal of all possibly contaminated items prior to attempting to provide care will help in protecting the medical personnel at the scene, in the transport vehicle, and at the hospital.